ZolaApp/zola-api/README.md

 $ npm install
 $ npm run dev

-✨Zola app running on port 3001. ✨
+✨Zola API running on port 3001. ✨
 ```

 You can use a custom port using the `PORT` environment variable.